 Financial settlement after end of marriage is an extremely complex area and you should ensure that you have the best possible legal advice in respect of it.
 Our dedicated Financial Settlements page can offer you further information on this matter.

 If you would like advice in respect of your financial position once your marriage ends, contact our divorce lawyers at 020 3372 5125.
+If you’d like to learn more about how entitlements are worked out, read on here.

 What if there is domestic violence involved?